orca-zhang/influxdb-cpp/README.md

     influxdb_cpp::query(resp, "select * from t", si);
     ```

+- You can use [xpjson](https://github.com/ez8-co/xpjson) to parse the result refer to [issue #3](https://github.com/orca-zhang/influxdb-cpp/issues/3).

 ### TODO

 - Add more test cases.
 - Supports DSN initializatin for server_info.
-- Add query response parse tutorial.
-- Support Windows.
 - Do not need to connect every time.

 ### Misc